 This makes it ironic that, over a decade later, the FHWA is still distributing money to states based almost entirely on the shares of total highway funding that states received in 2009 (including earmarks).
 The real-world apportionment factors that those 2009 shares were based on used 2007 data.
 Some states could have invested in bridges, improved safety, cleaned up urban air quality, gained substantial population, or built extensive new systems since 2007 - but none of that matters.
-Likewise, some states may have experienced population stagnation, flat-lined VMT, had their air quality worsen, and allowed their system conditions to degrade faster than the national average since 2007 - but none of that it ignited protests that helped force Congress to ban earmarks in 2011, the states whose legislators excelled at securing earmarked dollars in 2005 are still being rewarded for that success today.
+Likewise, some states may have experienced population stagnation, flat-lined VMT, had their air quality worsen, and allowed their system conditions to degrade faster than the national average since 2007 - but none of that matters, either.
+And, while the earmarking in the SAFETEA-LU was so ignominious that it ignited protests that helped force Congress to ban earmarks in 2011, the states whose legislators excelled at securing earmarked dollars in 2005 are still being rewarded for that success today.